fl101/awardfares-blog/_posts/2024-04-17-lufthansa-allegris-first-flight.md

 <img src="../assets/img/lufthansa-allegris-first-flight/track.webp" alt="Find Lufthansa Allegris flights with points using AwardFares." class="noborder"/>

-A popup will display *Alert Created*, and you will be able to see the newly created alert under the **Alerts** pane (top bar).
+A popup will display *Alert Created*, and you can see the newly created alert under the **Alerts** pane (top bar).

 <img src="../assets/img/lufthansa-allegris-first-flight/alerts.webp" alt="Find Lufthansa Allegris flights with points using AwardFares." class="noborder"/>

-It's also possible to edit the alert by tapping on the *edit* icon (pencil).
-For example, if you want to adjust the date, cabin, set up a wide search (for +-1 day) or set a max price.
+You can also edit the alert by tapping on the *edit* icon (pencil).
+For example, you can adjust the date or cabin, set up a wide search (for +-1 day), or set a max price.

 <img src="../assets/img/lufthansa-allegris-first-flight/edit-alert.webp" alt="Find Lufthansa Allegris flights with points using AwardFares." class="noborder"/>